-This birdwatching collective is addressing the underrepresentation of black, brown & POC in nature
+Birdwatching collective Flock Together is addressing the underrepresentation of Black, Brown & POC in nature

 This year, the Black Lives Matter movement has been thrown sharply into focus – not only by the murder of George Floyd in Minneapolis, but by a growing awareness of the difficulties faced by people of colour in every walk of life.

 Take the case of Christian Cooper.
 An avid birdwatcher since the age of 10, he was birding in New York’s Central Park in May of this year when he asked a white woman to put her dog on a leash.
 She responded by telling him that she was going to call the police and tell them that there was ‘an African-American man threatening me’.